Getting a building permit

 Step 2.Appoint a Building Surveyor

-In Victoria, the owner can choose to appoint a municipal building surveyor or a private registered building surveyor.
-This is done by submitting an application to either council or with a private registered building surveyor.
+In Victoria, the owner can choose to appoint a Municipal Building Surveyor or a private registered building surveyor.
+This is done by submitting an application to either Council's Building Department or a private registered building surveyor.

-You can search for private registered building surveyors using the VBA Look up a practitioner tool or by visiting the Australian Institute of Building Surveyors website.
+You can search for private registered building surveyors using the Building and Plumbing Commission's (BPC) Look up a practitioner tool or by visiting the Australian Institute of Building Surveyors website.

 Step 3.Check if other permits are required